-How to Configure LDAP for macOS devices
+How to configure LDAP for macOS devices

 LDAP (Lightweight Directory Access Protocol) is a protocol to access data from the corporate Active Directory over an IP network.
-You can configure LDAP settings for macOS devices via the MDM console.
+You can configure LDAP settings for macOS devices via the UEM console.
 This will let you sync contacts currently configured in the corporate LDAP server with the Mac machine.
 The user can access these synced contacts from the contacts app on the device.
 The LDAP configuration settings policy for macOS devices in Hexnode facilitates an interface for profile setup and deployment.

 Configure LDAP settings via management policies

 To sync the contacts on the corporate LDAP server with the device,

 - Navigate to Policies > New Policy.
 Assign a suitable name and description (optional) for the policy.
 You can also choose to continue with an existing policy.

 - Go to macOS > Accounts > LDAP.
 Click Configure.

 |Account Description||A simple description of the LDAP account, preferably a name, to differentiate between multiple configurations.|